PersonalHouse/PersonalCloud/README.md

 # Personal Cloud
 Personal cloud connect personal devices together.
-Our aim is to provide a cloud to help users to access their data from **any device, any where**, and do **any operation**, with privacy, persistence and convenience.
+Our aim is to provide a cloud to help users to access their data from **any device, any where**, and do **any operation**, with privacy, persistence, secure and convenience.
 For example, one could access a smartphone album from one laptop computer, or backup albums to a laptop/htpc automatically, or view a video file stored on a laptop from a smartphone or tablet.

 ## Comparion with tranditional clouds/cloud storage providers.